 Do you have a continuing issue with your husband?
 Does he lack a certain desirable character quality?
 Prayer can make all the difference!

 Are you and your husband at odds?
 Are you discouraged in your marriage?
 Pray.
 Are you longing for more intimacy and love in your marriage?
 Pray.
 Are you concerned about the choices your husband or children are making?
 Pray.
 Prayer really can change everything!
+It can produce a miracle!
 James 5:16 says “The prayers of a righteous person are powerful and effective.”

 I have witnessed God do absolutely amazing things when I have prayed with total faith in His mighty power.
 I have witnessed miraculous healings.
 I have seen God soften my husband’s heart in areas.
 I have witnessed loved ones turn to Christ for the very first time.
 I have witnessed God supernaturally supplying much needed financial help in the nick of time.
 I have even seen God “heal” completely broken computerized equipment in our sound studio!